cipherdev/docs/index.rst

-Create Documentation with RST, Sphinx, Sublime, and GitHub
+Documentation and Notes for Anh Huy
 ############################################################

 This project captures guidelines and tips for efficiently creating